 I love Christmas because it’s the most joyful time of the year and I get to spend time with my family but most importantly, it’s because it’s Papa Jesus’ birthday.
 The gifts and food aren’t important but being with your family and celebrating how much years Papa Jesus taken care of us and took us to his homes.
 I love the true meaning of Christmas.
 I love having fun but some people think festivals and celebrations are only just for fun.
 It is for fun but there are deeper reasons of why we have these celebrations and festivals.

-Read more about fascinating and very different Christmas traditions around the world here
+Read more about fascinating and very different Christmas traditions around the world here.

-Images for Christmas Traditions: shutterstock.com
+Images for Christmas Traditions: shutterstock.com and canva.com

 Return from Christmas Traditions to Christmas Around the World